Zainhfz/DateInMinutes/README.md

 ## *Zain Ali *

-**DateInMinutes** app is a simple Android application that allows users to select a date and calculates the difference in minutes between the selected date and the current date.
-This project is developed using Kotlin in Android Studio.
+**DateInMinutes** The "Age in Minutes Calculator" app is a handy and interactive Android application designed to calculate and display the age of a person in minutes.
+With a simple and user-friendly interface, this app provides a quick way to determine the age of an individual based on their birthdate.
+Whether you're curious about your age in a unique unit of time or simply want to marvel at the passage of time, this app offers a fun and informative experience.

 Time spent: **24** hours spent in total